Gabriel Jesus is the current incumbent of Arsenal’s famous No.9 shirt – but how have his predecessors fared?

 Those of us familiar with FIFA and Football Manager were quite excited by Baptista moving to English football with a loan move to Arsenal in 2006.

-Sadly, the Brazil international seemed to try to cram a season’s worth of excitement into two League Cup games.
+Sadly, the former Brazil international seemed to try to cram a season’s worth of excitement into two League Cup games.

 The one-time Sevilla hitman is best remembered for scoring four goals at Anfield in a League Cup clash in which he also missed a penalty, while he also struck twice in the semi-final clash against Tottenham having already put through his own net.